peterlidee/dive-in-next-13-tests/blog/4.combined/combined.md

 We actually already know how to test this because we already did it in the previous chapter: using logs.
 I wrote this chapter before I wrote the previous chapter, that is how I knew how to do it.
 I'm going to describe the process in more detail here because there are some restrictions to this method.

 Some parts of the `Next` docs confused me.
 They explicitly mention static rendering works differently for client and server components.
 Both are prerendered and cached.
-But:

 > Server and Client Components are rendered differently during Static Rendering:
 >